CampbellDavid/sei-project-04/readme.md

 ## Planning

--- BACKEND --
+-- BACK END --

-The backend of this app was created over the course of two days and was edited as capabilities and errors were discovered.
-I used Django to develop the backend for this project.
+The back end of this app was created over the course of two days and was edited as capabilities and errors were discovered.
+I used Django to develop the back end for this project.

 <img src="screenshots/erd.png" width=700>

 The ERD above demonstrates the different sections of the database and how they relate to each other.
 Many of the same user capabilities I developed with my team on project three were implemented on this project.
-For example, the capability to add and remove yourself from a team, create new teams, add events etc. I worked on and resolved the issues I faced from project three in project four, hence all actions that are possible in the frontend are functional in the backend.
+For example, the capability to add and remove yourself from a team, create new teams, add events etc. I worked on and resolved the issues I faced from project three in project four, hence all actions that are possible in the front end are functional in the back end.
 The project three database does not have all of the user capabilities or sections that this database has, for example the shopping cart or payment sections, which I was happy to have been able to develop in project four.

--- FRONTEND --
+-- FRONT END --

-I used React.js to develop the frontend of the project.
-Axios is used to send requests to the backend and perform CRUD tasks within the database.
+I used React.js to develop the front end of the project.
+Axios is used to send requests to the back end and perform CRUD tasks within the database.

-The frontend is located in the directory named 'frontend', which sits in the root of the project.
+The front end is located in the directory named 'front end', which sits in the root of the project.
 Within 'src' there is a sub-directory named 'components' where the React.js files live.
 Within each of these directories you can find which components offer different request types to perform CRUD requests on different sections of the database.

 ## Project Management